 In AD75, Roman settlers built the mighty fortress of Isca Augusta in what is now Caerleon in South Wales.
 One of only three permanent fortresses in Roman Britain, it housed a 5000-strong force and defended the furthest outpost of their empire for two centuries.
-Step back 2,000 years at the National Roman Legion Museum, which brings this fascinating period of our history to life.
+Step back 2,000 years at the National Roman Legion Museum, (please note the museum is closed until Autumn 2019) which brings this fascinating period of our history to life.
 Here are a few can’t-miss highlights.

 Of all the treasures discovered in and around Caerleon since the 1600s and displayed at the National Roman Legion Museum, this stone coffin is one of the most impressive.
 Made from a single block of Bath stone, the coffin contains the 1,800-year-old remains of a man of moderate build who died around 40 years of age.
 Not a bad innings for the time.
 There’s also a Roman-style painting showing what the coffin’s occupant might have looked like.